daHaimi/accessible-ueq/README.md

 ```html
  <ueq-emotion name="my-ueq" multi-field></ueq-emotion>
 ```
-This will provide every line as a single form value in the format:
+This will submit every modality as a single form value in the format:
 ```javascript
 my-ueq[support] = <number>
 my-ueq[ease] = <number>